freedev/chef-tomee/README.md

 # tomee

 This cookbook installs and configures Apache TomEE.
-It defaults to downloading TomEE from an tomee_url you specify in attributes/default.rb This cookbook is inspired and built on Opscode's Tomcat cookbook.
+It starts downloading TomEE from an tomee_url specified in attributes/default.rb This cookbook is a beta version inspired on Opscode's Tomcat cookbook.

 ## Supported Platforms

 - Debian, Ubuntu (OpenJDK, Oracle)
-- CentOS 6+, Red Hat 6+, Fedora, Amaxon (OpenJDK, Oracle), Scientific Linux 6
+- CentOS 6+, Red Hat 6+, Fedora

+Used with: Centos (6.2, 6.5) and Ubuntu (14.04)

 ### Dependencies
 - java

+###Prerequisites
+This cookbook cames with a dependency to java cookbook.
+At end of document there is `run_list`
+Please make sure that Java has been configured on the machine prior to the application any resources or recipes shipped in this cookbook.

 ## Attributes